 Some European countries have already made such models the law.
 In France, for example, tipping is no longer done, and a gratuity for staff is now legally required to be embedded in restaurant prices, a move that increases transparency for both workers and customers, and stymies tax avoidance.

 Tipping involves customers in a responsibility usually reserved for employers: paying workers for their labour.
 Employment standards laws in some jurisdictions in Canada even recognize customer involvement in remunerating workers by allowing restaurant employers to pay some workers less when they earn tips.
+This just happens mostly in the service industry.
+In the fitness industry for example, there are no tips for gym instructors — just the regular flat rate for a private session.
+Even with highly specialized yoni yoga classes, tipping isn’t required.

 In BC the minimum wage for “liquor servers” is $9.20 per hour, $1.25 less than the $10.45 per hour general minimum wage.
 Established in 2011, the liquor server minimum wage reflects strong pressure from employer groups who called for the lower wage rate during a stakeholder engagement process.
 The government did not—and has still not—researched the impact of the lower liquor server minimum wage on either employees or employers in the restaurant industry (something our Freedom of Information requests have revealed).
 At the very least the government could have also introduced regulation of tips and tip pooling—a common practice of tip redistribution—as Ontario has now done with the Protecting Employees Tips Act.